 - Mighty can easily get four people medicated.

-I bring the Crafty Plus when I know it will be just me out on the slopes and I know for a FACT that it’s fully charged.
+I bring the Crafty+ Vaporizer when I know it will be just me out on the slopes and I know for a FACT that it’s fully charged.
 I average three bowls per charge on the very cold days.

 Expect the Crafty and Mighty to take a couple of minutes to heat up in the cold, since they vibrate to let you know they are heated up, I often click them on while they are still in the pocket.
 Expect these units to hold around .25g of herb when full.

-The Pax 3 and the Davinci IQ 2 are some of the smallest and most durable portable vaporizers I’ve tested.
-They both heat up fast in the cold with the Pax 3 taking about 30 seconds and the IQ 2 dry herb vape reaching temp in about 60 seconds.
+The Pax Plus and the Davinci IQ3 Vaporizer are some of the smallest and most durable portable vaporizers I’ve tested.
+They both heat up fast in the cold with the Pax Plus taking about 30 seconds and the IQ3 reaching temp in about 60 seconds.
 While they give up a little bit of flavor because of the 100% conduction heating, they make up for in comfort, size, and overall battery life.

-The IQ 2 features a replaceable battery allowing you to bring extras for longer days.
-The Pax3 battery is not replaceable, however, a single fully charged battery has outlasted any of the other vapes I have brought onto the mountain.
-The Pax 3 and the IQ 2 are the best options for most people all things considered.
-Both units hold about .15-.2g with the half-pack lid (pax3) or spacer (IQ2) and they both hold .3-.4 with the standard full bowl.
+The Davinci IQ3 features a replaceable battery allowing you to bring extras for longer days.
+The Pax Plus battery is not replaceable, however, a single fully charged battery has outlasted any of the other vapes I have brought onto the mountain.
+The Pax Plus Vaporizer and the Davinci IQ3 are the best options for most people all things considered.

 Thanks for checking my article out!
 If you have any questions, comments, or concerns let me know down in the comments box.
 I would also love to hear some of your favorite skiing and snowboarding spots.
 I plan to expand my skiing outside of Montana these next few winters so give me some ideas!